intel/llvm/scripts/core/PROG.rst

 -----------------------

-By default a ${X} object constructed from a native handle doesn't own the native handle, it is guaranteed not to modify the native handle's reference count or otherwise cause its resources to be released.
+By default a ${X} object constructed from a native handle doesn't own the native handle, it is guaranteed not to retain a reference to the native handle, or cause its resources to be released.
 A ${X} object that doesn't own its associated native handle **must** be destroyed before the native handle is.

 Ownership of the native handle can be tranferred to the ${X} object by passing ``isNativeHandleOwned = true`` in the native properties struct when calling the